kahst/BirdNET-Lite/README.md

 ## ToDo, Notes, and Coming Soon

 ### Internationalization:
-The bird names are in English by default, but other localized versions are available.
-Please download the labels_l18n.zip file and replace the `model/labels.txt` with the corresponding language.
+The bird names are in English by default, but other localized versions are available thanks to the wonderful efforts of @patlevin.
+Please [download the labels_l18n.zip file](https://github.com/kahst/BirdNET-Lite/files/7288803/labels_l18n.zip) and replace the `model/labels.txt` with your corresponding language.

 ### Realtime Analysis Predictions View
 The pre-built TFLite binaries for this project also support [the BirdNET-Demo](https://github.com/kahst/BirdNET-Demo), which I am currently testing for integration into the BirdNET-Pi.
 If you know anything about JavaScript and are willing to help, please let me know in the [Live Analysis discussion](https://github.com/mcguirepr89/BirdNET-Pi/discussions/24).